mosip/documentation/docs/registration-client.md

 The Registration Client is a thick Java-based client where the resident's demographic and biometric details are captured along with the supporting documents in online or offline mode.
 Data is captured in the form of registration packets and is cryptographically secured to ensure that there is no tampering.
 The captured information is packaged and sent to the server for further processing.

 MOSIP provides a reference implementation of a Java-based Registration Client.
-The code, build files for the Registration Client is available in **Registration Client repo**.
+The code, build files for the Registration Client are available in the [Registration Client repo](https://github.com/mosip/registration-client).

 ## Multiple language support

-* Registration client is featured to allow operator to choose the operation language.
-Option to select his/her preferred language, is provided on the login screen.
+* Registration Client is featured to allow an operator to choose the operation language.
+Option to select their preferred language is provided on the login screen.
-* Data collection during regitration client supports more than one language at a time.
+* Data collection during registration client supports more than one language at a time.
-* Before starting any registration process, operator can choose the languages among the configured ones.
+* Before starting any registration process, the operator can choose the languages amongst the configured ones.

 To know more about setting up the reference registration client, refer to [Registration client user guide](registration-client-user-guide.md).

 To know more about the functions present in the Home page of the registration client, refer to [Registration client home page](registration-client-home-page.md).

 ## Who operates the Registration Client?